Valerie Biden Owens: Career

 From 1997 until 2016, she served as executive vice-president of Joe Slade White & Company, a media consultant firm.
-Owens has worked with the service organization Ministry of Caring for over 35 years and sits on their Board of Directors.
+Owens has worked with the Delaware service organization, Ministry of Caring, for over 35 years and sits on their Board of Directors.

 She has worked extensively with Women's Campaign International to help teach women how to develop and grow their political skills.
 In 2013, Owens traveled with her brother Joe Biden to the Vatican City as an official U.S. delegate for the inauguration of Pope Francis.

 In 2014, Owens was a Resident Fellow at the Harvard Institute of Politics.
 In 2017, Owens was a featured speaker at a Ted Talk conference in Wilmington, Delaware.
 Owens is vice-chair of both the Biden Institute at the University of Delaware and the Biden Foundation.
 Owens returns to the University of Delaware periodically to give lectures on politics and her experiences as a woman on the campaign trail.

 She has traveled around the world as a motivational speaker, and teacher of leadership and communication seminars.
 She helped to found the Owens-Patrick seminar group.
 Owens currently sits on the advisory board for the University of Nevada, Las Vegas Public Policy Institute.

 Owens has played a substantial role in all of her brother's political campaigns dating back to his first campaign, for the New Castle County, Delaware council in 1970.
 Owens managed for Joe Biden's 1988 presidential campaign.
 In 2008, Owens and Ashley Judd campaigned together in North Carolina at several events in support of Barack Obama and Joe Biden.

 Joe Biden mentioned her in his presidential acceptance speech on November 7, 2020.
 Owens was in attendance at the event in Wilmington, Delaware, where she also met Maya Harris, the sister of Vice President-elect Kamala Harris.

+On January 20, 2025, President Joe Biden issued a pardon for Valerie and her husband John Owens, along with their other siblings and their spouses.

 Personal life

-Owens' first husband was Bruce Saunders, whom she married shortly after graduating college.
+Owens's first husband was Bruce Saunders, whom she married in 1969.
 Bruce and Valerie moved in with Joe Biden and his two sons, Hunter and Beau, following the death of her sister-in-law Neilia in a car crash in December 1972.
 Valerie helped look after her nephews so that Joe could begin his first term as senator in 1973.
 Valerie and Bruce had both worked on Joe Biden's first Senate campaign in 1972.

 Owens is married to attorney John T. Owens, with whom she has three children: son Cuffe Owens, also an attorney, and two daughters, Missy Owens and Casey Owens Castello.
 John T. Owens was a friend of Joe Biden's during their law school years at Syracuse University.
 The two were wed in a Roman Catholic ceremony at the Church Center for the United Nations in 1975.
 In October 2021, Cuffe Owens married reality TV star Meghan King.
 They separated two months later and the marriage was later annulled.